 Multiple Endocrine Neoplasia Type 2

 Orpha code: 653

-Multiple endocrine neoplasia type 2 (MEN2) is characterized by the occurrence of medullary thyroid carcinoma, pheochromocytoma and, in one variant, primary hyperparathyroidism.The clinical manifestations of MEN2 are related to the syndrome subtypes and depend on the specific mutation in the RET gene.
+Multiple endocrine neoplasia type 2 (MEN2) is characterised by the occurrence of medullary thyroid carcinoma, pheochromocytoma and, in one variant, primary hyperparathyroidism.The clinical manifestations of MEN2 are related to the syndrome subtypes and depend on the specific mutation in the RET gene.
 MEN2 can affect all age groups, with manifestations beginning in infancy to early childhood (MEN2B) or adulthood

 Orpha code: 1359

-Carney complex (CNC) is characterized by spotty skin pigmentation, endocrine overactivity and myxomas.Skin pigmentation anomalies include lentigines and blue nevi.
+Carney complex (CNC) is characterised by spotty skin pigmentation, endocrine overactivity and myxomas.Skin pigmentation anomalies include lentigines and blue nevi.
 The most common endocrine gland manifestations are acromegaly, thyroid and testicular tumors, and adrenocorticotropic hormone (ACTH)-independent Cushing’s syndrome due to primary pigmented nodular adrenocortical disease.
 Myxomas can be observed in the heart, skin and breast.
 Cardiac myxomas can develop in any cardiac chamber and may be multiple.